ross-sum/Cell_Writer/README.md

 that with the highest score was not selected.
 In particular:
    - Add training samples when sample counts is less than the user setting (and certainly when less than the maximum number permitted).
-      + Decide based on deviation Decide based on deviation from average for each training sample for that character or word.
+      + Decide based on deviation from average for each training sample for that character or word.
    - Replace unmatched or rarely matched samples when the training sample count has reached or exceeded maximum.
 * Provide a PostgreSQL option for the main database.